freeCodeCamp/guide/pages/docs/certificates-guide/algorithm-performance/index.md

 ---
-title: "freeCodeCamp Algorithm Big-O Notation Guide: Algorithm Performance"
+title: "Algorithm Performance"
+parent: "certificates-guide"
 ---

 In mathematics, big-O notation is a symbolism used to describe and compare the _limiting behavior_ of a function.